Dzautriet/mscproject/README.md

 Good luck!

 ***
-`reg_main_2.py` *is now deprecatd.
+`reg_main_2.py` *is now deprecated.
 Two-stage gradient update becomes the default option from this update.*